juhelh/ess-beam-imaging-inverse-problems/README.md

 ## Code structure
 The code is organized into modules for configuration, simulation, noise modeling, optimization, and statistical methods.
-Scripts used to generate numerical results and figures appearing in the thesis are included.

 ## Requirements
 Python dependencies are listed in `requirements.txt`.
-The code is intended to be run in a scientific Python environment with JAX support.
+The code is intended to be run on a GPU due to heavy parallelization.

 ## Scope
-The repository is primarily meant to serve as an archive of the code used in the thesis.
+The repository primarily serves as an archive of the code used in the thesis.
-However it may develop further over time.